 Built between 1941 and 1959 to commemorate all victims of civil war, the Valley of the Fallen is the resting place of more than 30,000 soldiers from both sides of the conflict.

 But it is loathed by many as monument to triumph of fascism – Republican prisoners were forced to help build it.

 The government also aims to establish a “truth commission” and identify the 114,000 victims of the 1936-39 civil war and Franco’s dictatorship.

-Franco era does still haunt Spain.
+The Franco era still haunts Spain.
 In an effort to ease the transition to democracy in 1977 after the dictator’s death, the country passed an amnesty law pardoning political crimes committed during the conflict and the dictatorship in an accord known as the “Pact of Forgetting”.

-Spain has world’s second largest number of mass graves after Cambodia.
+Spain has the world’s second largest number of mass graves after Cambodia.

 - Spain's new government to remove General Franco's remains from mausoleum (The Telegraph)

 - Spain launches truth commission to probe Franco-era crimes (The Guardian)